The Tide Is High: Music video

 The music video is Atomic Kitten's most famous due to band member Natasha Hamilton being noticeably pregnant at the time.
 The video begins with the group walking in front of a flashing rainbow.
 Whenever the chorus of the song is heard, a dance accompanies it.
 Hamilton, Liz McClarnon and Jenny Frost choreographed a simplistic dance that they would also perform during live shows.
 Four men are seen dancing alongside the women with slightly different moves.

 Treadmills and green screen technology are used to achieve the effects in the video.
 A sign that reads "Atomic" can be seen flashing throughout the video (and on clips on the "behind the scenes" version showing one girl dancing and three girls dancing).
 Each group member has a different set for their solo.
 McClarnon is next to a silver tree, with a purple background and a repeating pattern of the same tree that she is dancing beside.
 Frost is next to a car, within a blue background, while Hamilton is seen in a pink-coloured room with "number 1" signs.
 At the song's bridge, the three women are seen dancing near fluorescent purple lights.

 Spanish version

 Atomic Kitten also recorded a Spanish version of the single, titled "Ser tu pasión".
 It was released in Colombia, Mexico and Spain, but failed to chart.
-However, the song promoted Atomic Kitten's second studio album Feels So Good in Mexico, and as a result, the album peaked at number 69 on the charts there; it was also included on the Spanish version of Atomic Kitten's Greatest Hits album.
+However, the song promoted Atomic Kitten's second studio album Feels So Good in Mexico, and as a result, the album peaked at number 69 on the charts there; it was also included on the Spanish version of Atomic Kitten's The Greatest Hits album in 2004.